StrongARM

 The StrongARM is a family of computer microprocessors developed by Digital Equipment Corporation and manufactured in the late 1990s which implemented the ARM v4 instruction set architecture.
-It was later acquired by Intel in 1997 from DEC's own Digital Semiconductor division as part of a settlement of a lawsuit between the two companies over plagiarism.
+It was later acquired by Intel in 1997 from DEC's own Digital Semiconductor division as part of a settlement of a lawsuit between the two companies over patent infringement.
 Intel then continued to manufacture it before replacing it with the StrongARM-derived ARM-based follow-up architecture called XScale in the early 2000s.

 History

 According to Allen Baum, the StrongARM traces its history to attempts to make a low-power version of the DEC Alpha, which DEC's engineers quickly concluded was not possible.
 They then became interested in designs dedicated to low-power applications which led them to the ARM family.
 One of the only major users of the ARM for performance-related products at that time was Apple, whose Newton device was based on the ARM platform.
 DEC approached Apple wondering if they might be interested in a high-performance ARM, to which the Apple engineers replied "Phhht, yeah.
 You can't do it, but, yeah, if you could we'd use it."

 The StrongARM was a collaborative project between DEC and Advanced RISC Machines to create a faster ARM microprocessor.
 The StrongARM was designed to address the upper end of the low-power embedded market, where users needed more performance than the ARM could deliver while being able to accept more external support.
 Targets were devices such as newer personal digital assistants and set-top boxes.

 Traditionally, the semiconductor division of DEC was located in Massachusetts.
 In order to gain access to the design talent in Silicon Valley, DEC opened a design center in Palo Alto, California.
 This design center was led by Dan Dobberpuhl and was the main design site for the StrongARM project.
 Another design site that worked on the project was in Austin, Texas that was created by some ex-DEC designers returning from Apple Computer and Motorola.
 The project was set up in 1995, and quickly delivered their first design, the SA-110.

 DEC agreed to sell StrongARM to Intel as part of a lawsuit settlement in 1997.
 Intel used the StrongARM to replace their ailing line of RISC processors, the i860 and i960.

 When the semiconductor division of DEC was sold to Intel, many engineers from the Palo Alto design group moved to SiByte, a start-up company designing MIPS system-on-a-chip (SoC) products for the networking market.
 The Austin design group spun off to become Alchemy Semiconductor, another start-up company designing MIPS SoCs for the hand-held market.
 A new StrongARM core was developed by Intel and introduced in 2000 as the XScale.